dicastro/homelab/README.md

 ## TODOs

-- create playbook to deploy service to track recipes
 - create playbook to deploy owncloud
 - create playbook to deploy immitch
 - create playbook to deploy homeassistant